kibimon/activitymon/vocabulary/README.md

 Roleplaying typically depends on objects being able to perform actions, which may be broadly categorized into *techniques*.
 Often, not every technique is able to be used by every object; rather, techniques must first be *learned*.
-In the Roleplaying Vocabulary, objects which can learn techniques are represented with `rp:Performer`.
+In the Roleplaying Vocabulary, objects which can learn techniques are represented with `rp:Performer`s, who may be instances of `rp:Role`s.
 Learned techniques are represented with `rp:Learned`, and technique classes are represented with `rp:Technique`.

 ###  12.1 The `rp:Learnable` Object